fair-ground/Fair/README.md

 ### fairtool online

-An experimental web service with limited functionality is available at [https://fairtool.herokuapp.com](https://fairtool.herokuapp.com).
+An experimental web service with a subset of the fairtool's functionality is available at:
+[https://fairtool.herokuapp.com](https://fairtool.herokuapp.com).

-The service can be used to inspect the properties of .app .zip and .ipa URLs online, as well as generate default catalog entries for application artifacts.
+This service can be used to inspect the properties of `.app` `.zip` and `.ipa` URLs online, as well as generate default catalog entries for application artifacts.